martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 As per data availability, networks are widely availably.
 However, geometries mostly represent transport network and often do not follow ideal topological rules.
 The pre-processing to ensure that all three points above are fulfilled is hence necessary and can be partially automatised either using `momepy.network_false_nodes` or using methodology outlined by @krenz2018, using conventional GIS tools.
 However, there might be cases when more complicated procedures should be employed, either to ensure that the algorithm is more precise or to include manual steps.

-It is not complicated to find case studies offering the data in required quality and detail, but it is true that data of this level of precision are not available everywhere around the world.
-That is true, especially for building height parameters.
-Having all data, as outlined above, is the ideal situation, which will be tested in this research.
-In the real world, the situation might be less optimal than that, so pre-processing procedures have to be employed before performing the analysis itself.
-The case analysis using extremely sub-optimal data is available as Annexe X, outlining the work done on Grand Rapids, Michigan using building footprints not representing individual buildings and missing any height attributes.

 ##### Spatial unit
-*The identification of a reliable, significant and universal spatial unit of analysis is of crucial importance.*
+The identification of a reliable, significant and universal spatial unit of analysis is of crucial importance.
+However, the situation with traditionally used plot is complicated.

 ###### Plot
-In traditional Urban Morphology, such unit of analysis is often the *plot*, considered to be the smallest meaningful unit of spatial subdivision and a fundamental component to understand the spatial structure of the ordinary fabric of urban settlements [@panerai2004; @porta2014] and their processes of formation and transformation in time [@whitehand1981].
+In traditional Urban Morphology, the *plot*, is considered to be the smallest meaningful unit of spatial subdivision and a fundamental component to understand the spatial structure of the ordinary fabric of urban settlements [@panerai2004; @porta2014] and their processes of formation and transformation in time [@whitehand1981].

-==REF Moudon==

 However, despite its significance, the plot remains a problematic construct.
 At *ontological* level, there is no agreement on *what exactly a plot is*: indeed, it has been variously defined as “*a land-use unit defined by boundaries on the ground*” [@conzen1969, p.
 128], *a module* of the urban tissue constituted by a built-up area and its open pertinent area [@caniggia1979], a piece of property, subject to subdivision and amalgamation as a result of successive patterns of occupation [@moudon1986], or again, according to @bobkova2017a, as “*a basic unit of control*”, “*a fundamental link between spatial and non-spatial medium*”, “*a connection between built space and space of movement*” and “*the framework for building evolution over time*” (p.
 47.5).
 And crucially, more often than not, these definitions may represent very different entities on the ground “*potentially leading to misinterpretation and so a somewhat obscured picture of the dynamics of urban form*” [@kropf1997, p.1].